This has been adapted from The Three Caches of Forem // Take on Rules

 In the Forem code base, we make extensive use of various caching strategies.
 And as with any cache, we always run the risk of not invalidating the right caches.

 At a high level, we leverage caches to improve performance.
-Let’s delve into each strategy.
-But before we do, let’s introduce a few concepts.
+Let’s start of by introducing by detailing what a Response Document and Fragment is.

 The response document is a single file sent from the server in response to a request.